tiagojdf/LD31/notesTiago.md

 3rd problem - bug with empty object list.
 I believe it has been fixed in the meantime.

+4th problem - collisions are a mess.
+Found a nicer syntax solution than the one use in the tutorial

+5th problem - when uploading to github, it seems git is case insensitive to rename operations, so I needed to use git mv -- force <oldName> <newName>.
+I had to do so, because melonJS with grunt asks for lowercase url.

 Table for object collision:

 * NO_OBJECT: 0